Orthodox Presbyterian Church: American politics

 OPC ministers have a variety of political views.
 Carl Trueman, an ordained minister in the OPC, has authored Republocrat: Confessions of a Liberal Conservative (pub.
 2010).
 Greg Bahnsen was also a key figure in the Christian Reconstructionism movement, with an emphasis of applying God's law to contemporary civil and legal matters.

 Abortion

 The 39th General Assembly, meeting in 1972, adopted a statement on abortion that included the affirmation that "voluntary abortion, except possibly to save the physical life of the mother, is in violation of the Sixth Commandment (Exodus 20:13)."

 Military

 In 1993, the denomination petitioned then President Bill Clinton to continue to disallow homosexuals to serve in the military.
-According to the petition, "homosexuality is a reproach to any nation.
-It undermines the family, and poses a substantial threat to the general health, safety and welfare of our citizens."
-The petition claims that AIDS and "other diseases" are spread particularly through homosexual conduct.
+The petition states that: "The practice of homosexuality is a reproach to any nation.
+It undermines the family, and poses a substantial threat to the general health, safety and welfare of our citizens.
+Your own Christian background ought to demonstrate to you the practical benefits of upholding the biblical stand against homosexuality, especially in light of the current epidemic of AIDS and other diseases spread through homosexual conduct."